rust-minidump/rust-minidump/minidump-stackwalk/README.md

 This is an experimental feature, which currently only shows up in --human output.

+#### `--use-local-debuginfo`

+Use debug information from local files referred to by the minidump, if present.

 #### `--symbols-url <SYMBOLS_URL>`

 base URL from which URLs to symbol files can be constructed